-Mike Cappuccio, owner N.E.T.R.
+Mike Cappuccio, founder N.E.T.R.
 Inc., a residential and commercial HVAC and refrigeration contractor in Massachusetts, discusses commercial AC services.

 John Maher: Hi.
 I’m John Maher.
 I’m here today with Mike Cappuccio, owner of N.E.T.R.
 Inc., a residential and commercial HVAC and refrigeration contractor in Massachusetts.
 Today, we’re talking about commercial AC services.
 Welcome Mike.